jenkinsci/scm-api-plugin/README.md

 # Jenkins SCM API Plugin

  This plugin provides a new enhanced API for interacting with SCM systems.
-See also this [plugin's wiki page][wiki]

  If you are writing a plugin that implements this API, please see [the implementation guide](docs/implementation.adoc)